kayleelauren/Tutorial_TreeInference/tutorial.md

 ___
 #Building Phylogenetic Trees
 We will be using CIPRES to build trees for the 4 alignments Saeed and Dmitry have created.
+We will be running this off of your local machine, not Proteus (obviously) so you can clone this repository to your desktop.

 CIPRES --> https://www.phylo.org/
 * How to manage data: http://www.phylo.org/tools/flash/cipresportal2_data_management.htm